Same rate as 2023

 The rest of the employable recipients are registered with the Public Employment Service Austria (AMS).
 For 56 percent of recipients, however, the question of taking up employment does not arise at all.
 These are mainly children, pensioners and people who are unable to work.

 For Social Welfare Councillor Hacker, the unchanged rate shows that the rise in poverty in Vienna has been prevented by the city's measures, despite many crises.
 This is also a mandate to do everything possible to get those affected into the job market "as quickly as possible", he emphasized in a statement.
-However, it always remains clear: "We leave no one behind."
+However, it always remains clear: "We will leave no one behind."

 This article has been automatically translated,